k2view-academy/K2View-Academy/articles/20_jobs_and_batch_services/01_fabric jobs_overview.md

 The Fabric Jobs mechanism is rich, resilient and scalable and can be used to run any script or executable.
 For example, asynchronous recurring one-time only or scheduled actions that run Fabric functions according to a predefined schedule.

-Once set up by the user, Fabric creates asynchronous tasks (running threads) that execute specific commands, Broadway flows or Java code at specific dates and times.
-Jobs canalso be used to collect data from structured DB or any files (HTTP), streams or message queues.
+Once set up, Fabric creates asynchronous tasks (running threads) that execute specific commands, Broadway flows or Java code at specific dates and times.
+Jobs can also be used to collect data from structured DB or any files (HTTP), streams or message queues.

 Fabric Jobs can be one of the following categories: